 Igbo Marriage Dress Code

-The dress code should have an ethnic design that complements the rich culture of the geographical area the bride heritage.
-The traditional outfits worn by the woman are usually blouse and wrapper, or a dress.
+The dress code should have an ethnic design that complements the rich culture of the geographical area of the bride's heritage.
+The traditional outfit worn by the bride is usually a blouse and wrapper or dress.

-They have a large choice of material from silk, George, damask, print, machine print, lace, and any material the favor.
+They have a wide range of choices of material from silk, George, damask, print, machine print, lace, or any other material they'd like.

-The top blouse could be sown as a short sleeve blouse, sleeveless blouse or long sleeve blouse.
-If the color choice is gold and blue, the blouse usually is gold and the skirt or wrapper blue.
+The top blouse could be sown as a short-sleeve, sleeveless, or long-sleeve blouse.
+If the color choice is gold and blue, the blouse usually is gold, and the skirt or wrapper is blue.

-The blouse comes in various designs with embroideries that add a more dramatic flare to the blouse.
-The embroidery can be only on the short sleeves, neck region, or the entire blouse depending on the brides taste and preference.
+The blouse comes in various designs with embroideries that add a more dramatic flare.
+The embroidery can be on the short sleeves, neck region, or the entire blouse, depending on the bride's taste and preference.

 The Wrapper or Skirt

 The designer can do virtually anything with the skirt, even adding pieces of other materials to add to the dramatic flair.
 Young women and bridesmaids prefer skirts to wrappers, while married women both young and old prefer the elegant wrappers.

-George wrappers are usually the first choice materials favored for such traditional weddings.
+George wrappers are usually the preferred materials for these traditional weddings.

-The total outfit is not complete without accessories to bring the attire alive; one of the most important accessories is the orange coral beads around the neck.
+The outfit is not complete without accessories to bring it all together; one of the most important accessories is the orange coral beads around the neck.
 The coral beads are usually large and prominent, giving balance to the whole ensemble.

-On the wrist, the bride might chose to wear ivory wristbands, bracelets, bangles, or silver and gold chains.
-Female gusts can chose slightly understated coral beads worn on the neck and wrists or crystal beads and a brooch.
+On her wrist, the bride might choose to wear ivory wristbands, bracelets, bangles, or silver and gold chains.
+Female guests can choose slightly understated coral beads worn on the neck and wrists or crystal beads and a brooch.

-The handbag should be small and match either the blouse or wrapper to have uniformity.
-Large bags are not ideal, but are useful in carrying gifts for the bride and groom.
-It also applies to footwear because footwear should also match the color combination, especially the color of the blouse.
+The handbag should be small and match either the blouse or wrapper to give the outfit a uniform appearance.
+Large bags are not ideal, but they are useful for carrying gifts for the bride and groom.
+This also applies to footwear, which should match the colors of the outfit, especially the color of the blouse.